sgct/sgct/README.md

 1. [Doxygen-generated documentation](http://webstaff.itn.liu.se/~alebo68/sgct/doxygen/html/)

 # Tutorials
-For tutorials on how to use SGCT, look at the `apps` folder for a large amount of examples.
+See the [Getting started](https://sgct.github.io/getting-started.html) guide for a walk through of a minimal SGCT application.

 # Building
 SGCT resolves its dependencies through [vcpkg](https://vcpkg.io) in manifest mode, so the only prerequisites are a C++23 compiler, CMake 4.0 or newer, and a vcpkg checkout.